 White Chocolate Raspberry Cheesecake

-4 eight-ounce packages (2 pounds) cream cheese, at room temperature
+- 4 (8 oz) packages (2 pounds) Cream Cheese, at room temperature

-- Position the oven to 350°F with a rack just below center.
+- CRUST: Position the oven to 350°F with a rack just below center.

 - In a medium bowl, mix the butter, graham cracker crumbs, and sugar until blended.